Randomized CP Tensor Decomposition: Randomized CP Decomposition

-\end{Theorem} The proof is shown in Appendix~\ref{app:proof1}.
+where $\sigma_{nj}$ denotes the $j$ singular value of the mode-$n$ unfolding of the source tensor $\tX$. \end{Theorem} For the proof see Appendix~\ref{app:proof1}.
 Intuitively, the projection of each tensor mode onto a low-dimensional space introduces an additional residual.
 This is expressed by the double sum on the right hand side.
 If the low-rank approximation captures the column space of each mode accurately, then the singular values $j>k$ for each mode $n$ are small.
-Further, it can be seen that the error can be improved by the oversampling parameter.
+Moreover, the error can be improved using the oversampling parameter.
 The computation of additional power (subspace) iterations can improve the error further.
 This result again follows by generalizing the results of~\cite{halko2011rand} to tensors.
 Sharper performance bounds for both oversampling and additional power iterations can be derived following, for instance, the results by~\cite{witten2015randomized}.